Guide to Penghu Islands: Taiwan’s most beautiful islands, best attractions and travel tips

 • Ferries run frequently between Magong Port (Penghu) and ports in southwestern part of Taiwan main island.

-• From Kaohsiung Harbor: About 5 hours
+• From Kaohsiung Harbour: About 5 hours

 • For more information about the flights, check out Penghu National Scenic Area website and the ferries’ website.